Office A-REITS in spotlight as M&A activity heats up

 There are several factors that investors should consider when assessing office A-REITs:

 - How reliable are the earnings and how likely are they to remain stable over time?
 A-REITs that actively manage a portfolio of quality properties are historically more likely to provide investors with a stable income from returns than those that make a substantial percentage of their profits from development.

 - Look at the portfolio WALE: A long WALE is a general indication that income is locked in.

 - Conservative capital management is key to keeping risk under control.
 In particular, conservative debt levels mean interest rate coverage is likely to be better, and the distributions steady.

-- Is the dividend payout ratio sustainable?
+- Is the distribution payout ratio sustainable?
 It’s important to keep some cash on hand to maintain assets and to pay unexpected expenses.

 - Manager experience through a number of property cycles, with a clearly defined and communicated strategy is also important.

 - Your risk appetite.
 As with all investments, there are risks involved with investing in A-REITs and we recommend that you review the relevant disclosure document(s) and seek professional advice before making any investment decision.